December 10, 2024

 What to Do

-• Stop watering immediately: Allow the soil to dry out completely.
+• Stop watering immediately: Let the soil dry out.

-• Trim and repot: Remove any rotted roots and repot in fresh, dry soil.
+• Trim and repot: Trim away the rotted parts and then repot the plant with fresh and, most importantly, dry soil.

 2. Brown Leaf Tips